les-borkowski/to-learn/landingpages/two/readme.md

 # Landing page mock-up
 Made to practice css and javascript.
 Based on *https://www.getquip.com/*.
-I was trying to built similar functionalities and responsive behavior.
+I was trying to built similar functionality and responsive behavior.
 It is just a mockup, no outside links on this page.

 #### Stack
 HTML, CSS, Sass, JavaScript

 ## Features
-- built with pure HTML, CSS, JS -- no frameworks
+- built with pure HTML, CSS, JS -- no frameworks used
 - responsive navbar
-- responsive footer with menus
+- responsive footer with sub menus
-- various layouts usning flexbox and grid
+- elements positioned with flexbox and css grid
-- script changing backgroung photos
+- JS script changing background photos and controlling opening of menus